CMU-17-214/f2025/README.md

 After completing this course, students will:

-- Be comfortable with object-oriented concepts and with programming in the Java or Typescript language
+- Be comfortable with object-oriented concepts and with programming in the Java or TypeScript / JavaScript language
 - Have experience designing medium-scale systems with patterns
 - Have experience testing and analyzing your software
 - Understand principles of concurrency and distributed systems